 Stochastic consists of two lines, namely the %D and %K lines.
 Both lines are later useful to identify the current trend behavior, based on the distance between the %D and %K lines.

-If the distance between the %D and %K lines widens, there is a tendency that the trend is getting stronger.
+If the distance between the %D and %K lines widens, there is a tendency for the trend to get stronger.
 Meanwhile, if %D and %K tighten, we can assume that the trend is starting to get weaker.
 The weakening of a trend can be a starting point for a trend reversal, an opportunity to enter the market with great profitability.

 Relative Strength Index (RSI)